driver733/Quipo/Pods/OAStackView/README.md

 All contributions in any form are welcomed, if you find the project helpful, and you want to contribute then please do.

-## Known Issues, and future improvments
+## Known Issues, and future improvements

 ### Missing functionality
 `OAStackView` implements most of the features from `UIStackView` except the following: